 But we’re not just talking about a basic bubble bath here.
 From hoppy IPAs (yes, you read that right) to Epsom salts, these new bath ingredients tout some surprising benefits.
 Ready to take a dip?

 7 Soothing Recovery Bath Ideas You Haven’t Tried Yet

 Hop into a tub of hops?
 According to Dr. Joshua Zeichner, director of cosmetic & clinical research in dermatology at Mount Sinai Hospital in New York City, soaking in beer byproducts can help relieve stress and anxiety.
 Hops — the flowers used to infuse flavor into beer — have antioxidant properties that help calm inflammation, Dr. Zeichner says.
 He adds, “Brewer’s yeast, which is also used to make beer, contains B-complex vitamins that soothe and brighten the skin.”
-Beer baths are starting to pop up in spas, like at Hop in the Spa in Sisters, Oregon.
+Beer baths are starting to pop up in spas.
 To create this experience at home, Dr. Zeichner suggests adding 1-2 cups of beer to a half-filled tub.